Swift Evolution Monthly: May-November 2024

 includeDetails: Bool = true,

-cachePolicy: CachePolicy = .default, // Adding/removing parameters is now cleaner
+cachePolicy: CachePolicy = .default, // Adding/removing params now cleaner

 ) {